moltenform/scite-files/files/files/helpers/adding_scite_features_with_lua.md

 command.9.*=dofile $(SciteDefaultHome)/scripts/example.lua
 ```

 * create a new file in SciTE and type a few words.
 In the Tools menu, you should now see "my lua example".
 If you click "my lua example" from the Tools menu, it will run our lua script.
-The `print` ed text will show in the output pane on the right, and the caret (current position) will be sent back to the beginning of the document because our script told SciTE to `GotoPos` 0.
+The text "moving to the start" will show in the output pane on the right, and the current position will be sent back to the beginning of the document, as if you had hit the Home key, because our script told SciTE to `GotoPos` 0.

 ## More info about .properties files